donfouts/donfouts.github.io/tfmodules.md

 using plaster to create this folder of HCL - you can automaticly set the backend key to be specific to this application, as you can't use HCL variables in the backend.
 **note i am using azurerm 2.5 and terraform 13.3**

-### madatory modules
+## mandatory modules

-The only actual mandatory module is the resource group, as we can use this same system to use terraform to spin up IaaC web farms, Vnets, database clusters, pretty much anything terraform azurerm can do - and some of that would not need the "madatory" services a web app does.
+The only actual mandatory module is the resource group, as we can use this same system to use terraform to spin up IaaC web farms, Vnets, database clusters, pretty much anything terraform azurerm can do - and some of that would not need the "mandatory" services a web app does.

 web-applications would have the app registration module and app insights module set as defaults

-### resource group

-#### application resource group
+## resource group

     module "resourcegroup" {
     source    = "./rg"